Afghanistan claims killing an al-Qaida leader wanted by FBI

 Wahidullah Jumazada, a spokesman for the provincial governor in Ghazni, said Afghan forces killed six suspected militants in the raid, without acknowledging al-Rauf had been killed.

 Kamrani alleged, without providing evidence, that the Taliban had been offering shelter and protection to al-Rauf.
-The Taliban told the AP on Sunday they are investigating the incident, without elaborating.
+The Taliban told the AP on Sunday they are investigating the incident.

 Federal prosecutors in the southern district of New York filed a warrant for al-Rauf's arrest in December 2018, accusing him of providing support to a foreign terrorist organization and being part of a conspiracy to kill U.S. citizens.
 The FBI put him on the bureau's “Most Wanted Terrorists” list, which now includes 27 others.